 The length of time that the output is 1 after the switch of the input from 0 to 1 depends on the gate delay of the inverter.

 If we wanted it to stay 1 a little longer, we could do that by putting a few (odd number of) inverters in series.

-We have built a leading edge detector (LED).
+This is a useful device called a leading edge detector (LED).